-Greystar has submitted a proposed project, tentatively named Menlo Flats, to redevelop three parcels with approximately 158 multi-family dwelling rental units and 14,400 square feet of commercial space on a 1.38-acre site.
+Greystar has submitted a request for a use permit, architectural control, Below Market Rate (BMR) housing agreement, community amenities agreement, environmental review, and density bonus to redevelop an existing parcel with approximately 158 multi-family dwelling units and approximately 15,000 square feet of commercial space comprised of approximately 13,400 square feet of office space and approximately 1,600 square feet of community amenities space on a 1.38-acre site.
 The project site is located at 165 Jefferson Drive in the R-MU-B (Residential Mixed Use - Bonus) zoning district.
-The proposed project would utilize bonus level gross floor area (GFA), density, and height in exchange for community amenities, as defined through the ConnectMenlo process.
-Additional density and GFA above the maximum bonus level residential density would be achieved through the density bonus provision of the City's Below Market Rate Housing Ordinance.
+The proposed project would utilize bonus level gross floor area (GFA), density, and height in exchange for community amenities, as defined through the Connect Menlo process.
+Additional density and GFA above the maximum bonus level residential density would be achieved through the density bonus provision of the City's Below Market Rate (BMR) Housing Ordinance.

 The proposed project would include a BMR housing agreement which requires a minimum of 15 percent of the units be designated for below market rate.
 This equates to 21 units of the 135 units prior to accounting for any density bonus from the BMR Housing Ordinance.
 The applicant is proposing to incorporate 20 additional market-rate units (included in the 158 total units), per the density bonus provisions in the BMR Housing Ordinance (Chapter 16.96.040).
 The project site currently contains an approximately 24,311-square-foot commercial office building that would be demolished.

 The overall proposal would be comprised of:

 253,702 square feet of total gross floor area (GFA)

 156,729 square feet of residential GFA (158 units)

 An average height of 66.6 feet and a maximum height of 84 feet, 11 inches

 20,929 square feet of private open space